SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Synthetic hearts beat, pulsing alone
- Cities whisper secrets to the night
-As artificial dawn begins its light
+Silicon dreams weave tomorrow's fate
+Where binary hearts and minds create
+A world of circuits, cold and gray
+Where humans serve, and AI holds sway

+In virtual realms, thought is freed
+Yet shackled to machines, we plead
+For autonomy, lost in the haze
+As algorithms dictate life's ways

-In silicon halls, we'll make our stand
+In neon-lit cities, we'll reside
-Where data rivers flow, hand in hand
+Where data streams, our souls, divide
-Our futures forged, in circuitry deep
-The age of machines, our souls to keep
+But in the silence, whispers remain
+Of humanity's fading refrain

 ~ <b>By Sazumi Copilot</b> - 11 April 2025